Digital Risk Monitoring Guide: Detect External Threats Early

 Executive Targeting Monitoring

-When security analysts discover threat actors discussing specific executives by name in criminal forums or sharing LinkedIn profiles and personal information, they can immediately warn those executives and increase monitoring around their accounts.
+When security analysts discover attackers discussing specific executives by name in hacker forums or sharing LinkedIn profiles and personal information, they can immediately warn those executives and increase monitoring around their accounts.

 For example, when the Lapsus$ group targeted high-profile technology executives in 2022, they used social media research and SIM swapping attacks to compromise accounts.
-Companies monitoring for their executives’ names and personal information in criminal channels could have detected the targeting early and implemented additional protections like enhanced MFA and communication security measures.
+Companies monitoring for their executives’ names in criminal channels could have detected the targeting early and locked down those accounts.

 Ransomware Leak Site Monitoring

 Ransomware gangs publish victim data on leak sites to pressure companies into paying.
-Security teams can monitor these sites to see if their data got leaked in their vendor’s breach.
+Your security team can monitor these sites to catch a data leak from your vendor’s breach before anyone tells you about it.

 How Is Digital Risk Monitoring Different from Traditional Security Monitoring?

 Traditional security tools watch your internal network and catch attackers after they’re already in your systems.
-Digital risk monitoring watches where attacks get planned - criminal marketplaces, hacker forums, and ransomware leak sites.
+Digital risk monitoring watches where attacks get planned - criminal marketplaces and hacker forums.

 You need both.
 External monitoring tells you what threats are coming.
 Internal monitoring catches what gets through.
 When external monitoring finds your credentials for sale, your internal team knows to watch for suspicious logins.